zineinc/floppy-client/README.md

 ```

-Second parameter of upload method is credential attributes - more about it is on "Security credentials generator" section.
+Second parameter of upload method is credential attributes - more about it is on [Security credentials generator](#security) section.

 Return type of upload method is Floppy\Common\FileId.
 On failure Floppy\Client\Exception\IOException is thrown.
 FileId
 returned by upload method contains extra info about uploaded file: